 3. When filling is cool and dough has rested, form 20 to 24 (1½-inch) dough balls and set aside.
 Preheat the oven to 375ºF.
 Take one dough ball at a time and press in tortilla press lined with wax paper, fill with 1½ to 2 tablespoons of filling.
 Fold over, and using a fork, or your fingers, press edges together to seal empanada.

-*Don’t forget to search the Hispanic Kitchen for more recipes and variations on how to prepare Fresh Empanada Dough for your favorite fillings, sweet and savory.
+*Don’t forget to search Hispanic Kitchen for more empanada recipes and variations, from sweet to savory.